 The release of Arkham Asylum back in 2009 came as a surprise to many, as the game provided you with the premium Batman experience.
 A gloomy world design fitting the Asylum theme, smooth combat with reflexive combat that made you feel truly powerful, and innovative stealth sections true to Batman’s style

 Arkham City improved upon everything and provided you with a compelling story and open world, considered to be the best Arkham game by many.
 Despite Arkham Knight’s problems with repetition and story, it was still a very good game.

-When Gotham Knights was announced, people were eager to experience this successor of the Arkham games and it was being developed by WB Games Montreal, the developers of Batman Arkham Origins which was a well-received game.
+When Gotham Knights were announced, people were eager to experience this successor of the Arkham games, and WB Games Montreal was developing it, the developers of Batman Arkham Origins, which was a well-received game.

 Because of its complete shift away from the Arkham games and the employment of a model that was more or less the cause of failure of earlier superhero games, Suicide Squad has received a harsh reception as fans hoping for another Arkham experience have been let down.

 I can’t believe that’s Suicide Squad. ****.
 Like ill keep an open mind, Rocksteady don’t miss yadda yadda but absolutely nothing about that gameplay (or storytelling) hit for me.
 Can’t imagine playing that loop for months or years as intended.
 God I hope I’m wrong.

 — Skill Up (@SkillUpYT) February 24, 2023

 Even if overlooking the comparison to the Arkham games, the gameplay loop is quite repetitive.
 Despite having distinct characters like King Shark and Captain Boomerang, they appear to use the same firearms instead of their trademark fighting styles and weaponry.